 When someone views your LinkedIn profile, they will see an online version of your resume, complete with references, if you have recommendations in your profile.
 Recommendations from supervisors, clients, suppliers and colleagues affirming your skills, accomplishments and positive work style will not only enhance your profile, they will also show a hiring manager, at a glance, glowing references that attest to your candidacy for employment.

 Here's advice on how to get LinkedIn recommendations, who to ask for references and how to manage the recommendations you've received.

 LinkedIn Recommendations Are References in Advance

 Take the time to request recommendations from your LinkedIn connections.
 Recommendations from people you have worked with carry a lot of weight.
 To a potential employer, a LinkedIn recommendation is a reference in advance and can help you secure an interview.

 How to Request a LinkedIn Recommendation

 The best way to get recommendations on LinkedIn is to give them.
 When you recommend a LinkedIn member, you are attesting to their qualifications - and people love being recommended.
 They will probably reciprocate if you take the time to recommend them.
 A first step is to search LinkedIn for staff at your firm, clients and other professional contacts who are registered with LinkedIn.
 Don't overlook colleagues at professional organizations with whom you have collaborated.

 Write a Reference

-Next consider writing a recommendation for any contacts who also might be in position to write for you (as long as you view them favorably).
+Next, consider writing a recommendation for any contacts who also might be in a position to write for you (as long as you view them favorably).
 Doing this service for them will help engender a sense of obligation that they should reciprocate.
-Once you have completed their recommendation, let them know why you've written for them (because of the specifics underlying your positive view of their work) and ask if they might consider writing a recommendation for you for you.
+Once you have completed their recommendation, let them know why you've written for them (because of the specifics underlying your positive view of their work) and ask if they might consider writing a recommendation for you.